 Fairly or unfairly, the UK’s construction industry has a reputation for being slow to embrace digital transformation.
-However as we hurtle closer towards 2022, it is clear that this is starting to change.
+However it is clear that this is starting to change.
 According to recent research, over half of construction product manufacturers anticipate increased investment in e-commerce as we emerge from the pandemic¹.

 From builders’ merchants and suppliers, to developers, consultants, contractors and sub-contractors, businesses from all areas of the UK’s construction industry are finding that their customers are turning online more than ever before.

 Real world relationships in construction will always be important.
 However, customers from all areas of construction are increasingly more likely to be a millennial and to turn to Google to find what they are looking for.
 85% of B2B buyers now prefer using self-service tools for reordering over talking to a sales rep², making it increasingly difficult for construction companies to underinvest in ecommerce.
 Recent research shows that over 98% of people now prefer to conduct their research for products and services online too.

 Our report reveals that approximately 2.5 million Google searches were made for building suppliers in the UK over the last year alone.
 This number expands into many more millions of searches for different types of construction products, services and brands.

 Our research also indicates that ecommerce is playing a larger role in British construction.
 The estimated value of sales from UK construction businesses has grown by 228.57% (from £0.7 to £2.3 billion) over the last decade and by 64.28% (from £1.4 to £2.3 billion) in the last five years.